dannyhx/artisynth_core/README.md

 # Import the Artisynth git repository.
 File (located in top taskbar) > Import > Git > Projects from Git > Next >

-Existing local repository > Next >
+Existing local repository > Next > Add...

-Add... > Set the Directory to your eclipse workspace.
-The `artisynth_core` repository should automatically appear in the search results afterwards; tick its checkbox > Finish >
+# Set the Directory to your eclipse workspace.
+The
+# `artisynth_core` repository should automatically appear
+# in the search results afterwards

-Next > Next (Import existing Eclipse projects) > Finish
+Tick its checkbox > Finish > Next > Next (Import existing Eclipse projects) > Finish

 # The Package Explorer (left sidebar) should appear now,
 # with artisynth_core visible.